To the Members,

 AUDITORS AND THEIR REPORT:

+The term of the appointment of M/s.
+Elias George & Co., Chartered Accountants, having (FRN: 000801S) Chartered Accountants who was appointed till the conclusion of the Annual General Meeting 2024 for auditing the books of accounts has ended on the date of the Annual General Meeting.
 M/s.
-Subramanian & Associates, Chartered Accountants (ICAI Firm Registration No. 012360S) were recommended as Statutory Auditors on the expiry of the term of appointment of M/s.
-Elias George & Co., Chartered Accountants, (FRN: 000801S) for a period of five years
+Subramanian & Associates, Chartered Accountants (ICAI Firm Registration No. 012360S) were appointed for a period of five years in the AGM of 2024 as the Statutory Auditors on the expiry of the term of appointment of M/s.
+Elias George & Co., Chartered Accountants, (FRN: 000801S)

 COST AUDIT